SAP/cap-operator/website/content/en/docs/usage/resources/capapplicationversion.md

 - For workload of type `Router`, the port `5000` will be exposed in the service.
 This service will be used as the target for HTTP traffic reaching the application domain (domains are specified within the `CAPApplication` resource).

 > NOTE: If multiple ports are configured for a workload of type `Router`, the first available port will be used to target external traffic to the application domain.

+#### Monitoring configuration

+For each _workload of type deployment_ in a `CAPApplicationVersion`, it is possible to define:
+1. Deletion rules: A criteria based on metrics which when satisfied signifies that the workload can be removed
+2. Scrape configuration: Configuration which defines how metrics are scraped from the workload service.

+Details of how to configure workload monitoring can be found [here](../version-monitoring.md#configure-capapplicationversion).

 ### Workloads with `jobDefinition`